Cozy living room with a wooden dining table and chairs, surrounded by potted plants.

 Biophilic design is not about filling every corner with plants.
 It is about choosing furniture, materials, shapes and layouts that help your home feel calmer, lighter and more connected to the natural world.
-In Australian homes, that often means warm timber tones, breathable textures, soft curves, layered greenery and layouts that work with daylight instead of fighting it.
+In Australian homes, that usually means warm timber tones, breathable textures, softer curves and layouts that work with daylight instead of fighting it — with a few well-placed plants as the finishing touch, not the whole plan.

 What is biophilic design in furniture and interiors?

 Biophilic design is the practice of bringing the qualities of nature into built spaces so they feel more restorative, more human and less harsh.
-That can mean visible greenery, but it also includes natural-looking materials, daylight, airflow, water cues, tactile textures, earth-led colour palettes and shapes that feel more organic than rigid.
+That can include visible greenery, but it also covers natural-looking materials, daylight, airflow, tactile texture, earth-led colour palettes and shapes that feel more organic than rigid.

-For furniture, biophilic design usually shows up in pieces that feel warm rather than cold, tactile rather than glossy, and grounded rather than over-styled.
-Think timber-look surfaces, linen or textured fabric, rattan accents, rounded coffee tables, soft-edged dining settings, layered natural tones and layouts that let furniture work with windows and views instead of blocking them.
+In furniture, biophilic design usually shows up in pieces that feel warm rather than cold, tactile rather than glossy, and grounded rather than over-styled.
+Think timber-grain surfaces, linen or textured fabric, rattan accents, rounded coffee tables, soft-edged dining settings, layered natural tones and layouts that let furniture work with windows and views instead of blocking them.

 It is also a practical design approach.
 A home can look beautiful and still support comfort, storage, movement and family life.
-That is why the best biophilic spaces do not feel themed.
-They feel easy to live in.
+The best biophilic spaces do not feel themed — they feel easy to live in.

 6 key biophilic design principles that work in everyday homes